Some groups are more than the sum of their parts. They go beyond ‘performing’, beyond achieving financial targets, beyond balancing stakeholder needs.

 Margaret Heffernan insists that for good ideas and true innovation, human interaction is necessary, but it is not a measured, ‘objective’ roundtable debate of consensus seeking.
 Conflict and argument are essential, she notes, between motivated people who share bonds of loyalty and trust.
 Suddenly the ‘as is’ state starts to digress significantly from the ‘want to be’.
 Very few leaders intentionally create conflict and argument at work.
 In the face of conflict, most shy away or manage down.
 We do not trust much at work either.
 The gap seems big.

 But investing in building relational or social capital as a ‘want to be’ state is likely to pay high dividends.
-At the most human level, as pressure intensifies, leaders and their teams are already fraying under the toxic pressure to deliver and to go beyond.
-Performing teams will need to go beyond, without burning out.
+At the most human level, leaders and their teams are fraying under the toxic pressure to deliver.
+Performing teams need to go beyond, without burning out.
 Relational capital is the currency to shore up when chasing broader, transformative or game changing ambitions.

 Thanks to the work of people such as Margaret Heffernan and Daniel Colye, we have a much richer understanding of the principles at play.
 The skills of highly successful groups are not predestined, they can be built, and many of them are ready to apply in our work with groups.